-You can work for up to 3 days a week and still get Jobseeker’s Allowance for the other days as long as you are available for full-time work.
+You can work for up to 3 days a week and may still get Jobseeker’s Allowance for the other days.
 If you are getting Jobseeker’s Allowance, you can use a benefit of work estimator to see how taking up full-time work would affect the amount you would get.
 The Reckoner works out the total amount you would get if you take up full-time work (including any Working Family Payment) and compares this to what you are getting in jobseeker payments (including Rent Supplement).

-A means test means test is an assessment of all of your household income, savings, shares, investments or property that you own apart from your own home.
-Your means test will also include any income that your spouse, civil partner or cohabiting partner has.
+A means test is an assessment of all of your household income, savings, shares, investments or property that you own apart from your own home.
+Your means test will also include any income that your spouse, civil partner or cohabitant has.

 The department adds your income from all sources (including your income from work), and, from this, calculates the means you have each week.
-Your means is used to work out what payment you may receive.
+Your means is used to work out the amount you may receive.

 Your rate of payment will depend on your income and the outcome of the means assessment.
 If you have no means, are aged 25 or over, and you are single, you will get the full weekly payment of €203.

 An increase is payable for each child dependant if you are getting an increase for a qualified adult.
 If you do not qualify for an increase for a qualified adult, you may get a half-rate increase for a qualified child dependant.

 The rate for qualified adult has been temporarily increased to €147 from €134.70 for a 12 week period as part of the Governments income support plans announced on the 24th March.
 These rates will expire on the week of the 15th June.

 |Full personal payment (25 or over)||€203|